thirisha3sha/superstore-dashboard/README.md

  ### Description
  ### 1.Dashboard creation
- Identify the KPI's design an intuitive and visually appelaing dashboard and interactive visualizations and filtering capabilities to allow users to explore the data at various levels of granularity.
+ Identifying the KPI's and designing an intuitive and visually appealing dashboard and interactive visualizations and filtering capabilities to allow users to explore the data at various levels of granularity.
  ### 2.Data analysis
  Provide valuable insights to business entities regarding the effectiveness of their sales and strategies through visualization and charts.
  ### 3.Sales formatting